Educational Visits in Dorset

 Travel & Tourism:

 Dorset is one of the UK’s top holiday destinations and geographers studying economics and tourism as part of their syllabus have a wide choice of case studies to choose from.
-Why not visit one of our successful visitor attractions and see first hand how tourism is impacting the surrounding environment?
+Why not visit one of our successful attractions and see first hand how tourism is impacting the surrounding environment?

 Castles and Stately Homes:

+Visit Athelhampton House, a fine example of an historical manor house with splendid collections of art, furniture and porcelain on view.
 Or take a trip to Lulworth Castle to be whisked back to medieval times.

 The county town of Dorchester is steeped in ancient history.
 See where people first settled in Dorchester at Maiden Castle – the finest and largest Iron Age hill fort in Britain.
-Discover when and how the Romans invaded in AD43 by visiting the Dorset County Museum and look at a real life example of how the Romans lived in Dorchester at the Roman Town House.
+Discover when and how the Romans invaded in AD43 by visiting Dorset Museum and look at a real life example of how the Romans lived in Dorchester at the Roman Town House.

 If your class is studying a Jane Austen novel, Lyme Regis makes for the perfect excursion as it is world famous for its intimate connection with the author.
 As well as featuring the town heavily in her posthumous novel, ‘Persuasion’, Austen frequently visited Lyme and was enthralled by the town’s elegance and charm.
 Guided tours of Jane Austen’s Lyme Regis are available.